 Teresa Rogers, Ph.D., IMFT-S, LPCC-S, AAMFT Approved Supervisor

 Meet with Melissa at the Belden Village office.

 Lilly is 11 years old and Dr. Miranda's therapy dog.
 She has been trained and certified as an emotional support animal.
 She loves treats and to lay quietly at your feet.
 Lilly works with Dr. Miranda exclusively.
 Contact Dr. Miranda if you have any questions.

 Megan L. Miranda, Ph.D., IMFT-S, LPCC-S, AAMFT Approved Supervisor

-Dr. Teresa Rogers is the owner of The Relationship Center.
+Dr. Teresa Rogers (she/her) is the owner of The Relationship Center.
 She is a graduate from the University of Akron with a Doctorate of Philosophy, specializing in marriage and family therapy.
 Dr. Rogers is a licensed Independent Marriage and Family Therapist, a Professional Clinical Counselor and an AAMFT Approved Supervisor.
 Teresa collaborates with couples, families and individuals on a variety of presenting concerns.